 Dashimaki Tamago is a dish that offers a unique twist on Tamagoyaki.
-It has a fluffier texture than regular tamagoyaki, and as soon as you take a bite, you can taste the umami from the dashi broth, which perfectly complements the flavor of the eggs.
+It has a fluffier texture than regular tamagoyaki, and as soon as you take a bite, you can taste the umami of dashi broth, which perfectly complements the flavor of the eggs.

 Jump to: